 Cut the paneer into 1-centimeter cubes.
 Spread the paneer in a single layer on a baking pan, and pour the yogurt mixture over top.
-Broil for ten minutes, then remove from the oven and stir.
+Broil for 10 minutes, then remove from the oven and stir.
 Return to oven for 4-10 minutes, depending on how hot your oven runs.
 You can judge whether to reduce the interval time by looking at the color of the cheese - aim for golden with no dark brown or burnt bits.
-Continue to broil/stir in ten minute intervals until the paneer is golden brown at the edges and threatening to melt, about 40 minutes.
+Continue to broil/stir in 4-10 minute intervals until the paneer is golden brown on all sides and the yogurt sauce has cooked off, about 40 minutes.

 While the paneer grills, dice the onion or slice it into crescents.
-If you intend to use an immersion blender on the sauce in Step 5, then you can chop the onion coarsely.
-Mince/press the remaining cloves of garlic, and grate the remaining ginger.
+If you intend to use an immersion blender on the sauce in Step 5, then you can chop the onion coarsely instead.
+Mince/press the garlic, and grate the ginger.

 Heat the vegetable oil in a large pot over medium heat, then add the onion and stir occasionally and cook until light golden, about 8-10 minutes.

-Add remaining garlic, remaining ginger, tomato paste and garam masala to the onion.
-Stir frequently until well-combined and fragrant, about 2 minutes.
+Add garlic, ginger, tomato paste and garam masala to the onion.
+Stir constantly until well-combined and fragrant, about 1 minute.

 Remove the pot from heat.
 Stir in the cream.
 If you prefer a smoother sauce, use an immersion blender until you like the consistency.
 Cover the pot to keep it warm.

 Once the paneer is done, stir it into the sauce.